craftingcity/The-Known-World/Junie's Characters/Tiana Turing.md

 We continue the fight against the teleporting spider.
 We rescue Mindy and Crorix.
 Crorix takes us to a place to stay in the swamp.

 #### Session 18: Into the Swamps (cont.)
+Talking with Crorix, he revealed some more about the Vresk;
+- 'Vresshara' leads the Council of Scales, and governs Vresktal
+- The Marsh Tribe in the East
+- The River Tribe in the North

+We are heading to Outpost Jrakshawn
 ## Stats

 | L. 6 | XP: 16,225 | / 23.0k | (1) Inspiration |